 Viatris (VTRS) Gains As Market Dips: What You Should Know

-Coming into today, shares of the generic drugmaker had lost 27.53% in the past month.
-In that same time, the Medical sector gained 6.41%, while the S&P 500 gained 2.67%.
+Prior to today's trading, shares of the generic drugmaker had lost 25.43% over the past month.
+This has lagged the Medical sector's gain of 6.66% and the S&P 500's gain of 5.04% in that time.

-Investors will be hoping for strength from Viatris as it approaches its next earnings release.
-The company is expected to report EPS of $0.84, down 8.7% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.28 billion, down 3.37% from the prior-year quarter.
+Wall Street will be looking for positivity from Viatris as it approaches its next earnings report date.
+On that day, Viatris is projected to report earnings of $0.84 per share, which would represent a year-over-year decline of 8.7%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.28 billion, down 3.37% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.46 per share and revenue of $17.36 billion.
-These totals would mark changes of -6.49% and -2.92%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.46 per share and revenue of $17.36 billion, which would represent changes of -6.49% and -2.92%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Viatris.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 6.1% lower within the past month.
-Viatris is currently sporting a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.1% lower.
+Viatris currently has a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, Viatris currently has a Forward P/E ratio of 3.08.
-For comparison, its industry has an average Forward P/E of 24.84, which means Viatris is trading at a discount to the group.
+Valuation is also important, so investors should note that Viatris has a Forward P/E ratio of 3.13 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.39.

 To follow VTRS in the coming trading sessions, be sure to utilize Zacks.com.